hi-im-phillip/spring-cert-prep/README.md

 - At injection and bean definition point
 - Custom Qualifier Annotation Definition

-### <font color="#99ff99">19.
+### <span style="color: #99ff99;">19.
 What is a proxy object and what are the two different types of proxies Spring can create?
 What are the limitations of these proxies (per type)?
-What is the power of a proxy object and where are the disadvantages?</font>
+What is the power of a proxy object and where are the disadvantages?</span>

 Proxy object is an object that adds additional logic on top of object that is being proxies without having to modify code of proxied object.
 Proxy object has the same public methods as object that is being proxied and it should be as much as possible indistinguishable from proxied object.